-- (b) The consent of a victim of trafficking in persons to the intended exploitation set forth in subparagraph (a) of this article shall be irrelevant where any of the means set forth in subparagraph (a) have been used; - (c) The recruitment, transportation, transfer, habouring or receipt of a child for the purpose of exploitation shall be considered 'trafficking in persons' even if this does not involve any of the means set forth in subparagraph (a) of this article; - (d) 'Child' shall mean any person under eighteen years of age.3
+- (a) of this article shall be irrelevant where any of the means set forth in subparagraph (a) have been used: - (c) The recruitment, transportation, transfer, habouring or receipt of a child for the purpose of exploitation shall be considered "trafficking in persons" even if this does not involve any of the means set forth in subparagraph (a) of this article; - (d) "Child" shall mean any person under eighteen years of age.

 This definition of human trafficking is a bit complicated, but it covers all the acts that constitute TIP and is viewed as a fairly complete definition to identify trafficking in persons in modern society.
-The importance of the definition is that 124 countries are States Parties to this Protocol4 and more countries are going to ratify the Protocol in the future.
+The importance of the definition is that 124 countries are States Parties to this Protocol, and more countries are going to ratify the Protocol in the future.
 The Protocol requires States Parties to incorporate the definition prescribed in the Protocol into their own laws and to punish human trafficking in accordance with the definition of the Protocol.
 In other words, the definition in the Protocol has become the universal definition of human trafficking since countries around the world use the same or similar definition to combat human trafficking.
 Having the same meaning for the same crime leads to the establishment of offences of TIP with the same or similar elements, which benefits all parties dealing with the crime and makes international cooperation in the fields of information sharing, prevention, suppression, mutual legal assistance and extradition less complicated.